SopapillaK/IntoTheTowerRepo/README.md

 Ambiance audio always playing now

-Enemies color not orange and when they swing their door a sound plays
+Enemies color changed to orange and when they swing their sword a sound plays

 Boss have audio when it swings sword